Levitation (band): Further recording and departure of Terry Bickers

-The Steve Ludwin lineup, the reworked Meanwhile Gardens and the final split
+The Steve Ludwin line-up, the reworked Meanwhile Gardens and the final split

 Determined to continue, Levitation set about auditioning new singers.
 Although it was rumoured that the band initially asked former All About Eve singer Julianne Regan, the band announced in August 1993 the arrival of American singer Steve Ludwin who had previously fronted the London-based band Some Have Fins.
 It was noted in the press that the band were seen as a quintessentially English band, and Hayes responded that he "did personally have some reservations about us using an American vocal though, purely for sound reasons, and I do think that it does change the sound from how it was".

 The new line-up played a series of gigs in Germany and at the Splash Club (at the Water Rats in King's Cross) in May and June 1994.
 A subsequent letter to the fan club stated, "The storm has passed and the voyage may begin again."
-The reception for the Ludwin fronted lineup however was mixed.
+The reception for the Ludwin fronted line-up however was mixed.

 Instead of working on new material, the band decided to remix the existing Meanwhile Gardens album and overdub new vocals by Ludwin, removing most traces of Bickers.
 Hayes stated that the band "really liked the material, we'd spent a year and a half to two years writing it all, and it seemed such a waste to just dump it".
 The new version received a low key release in Australia, along with a single release of "King of Mice" in Germany.
 The band were reportedly plagued by continuing and escalating rows (Francolini would later describe Ludwin as "a vapid, careerist fool of a man and a complete waste of time"), and it was announced in October 1994 that the band had finally split up.